So Crazy Tour: International performances

-The So Crazy Tour was Amuro's first international tour.
-In addition to 34 dates in Japan, she made her first-ever solo tour dates in Taiwan, which became a regular stop for her later international tours, and South Korea, her only visit to the country.
+In addition to 34 dates in Japan, she made her first-ever solo tour dates in Taiwan, which became a regular stop for her later international tours, and South Korea, in her only visit to the country.
+The Taipei concerts were promoted as So Crazy in Taipei and the Seoul concerts were promoted as So Crazy Tour in Seoul 2004.
 The international concerts were broadcast in their respective countries on national television, in which Amuro closed out her concerts with "Never End" partially sung in their local languages.
-The Taipei concerts were promoted as "So Craazy in Taipei" and the Seoul concerts were promoted as "So Crazy Tour in Seoul 2004".